-Applications built with Palantir for IBM Cloud Pak for Data by application builders — using no-/low-code tools — can use data, predictions, and optimization from IBM Cloud Pak for Data helping business users achieve smarter business outcomes.
+Applications built with Palantir for IBM Cloud Pak for Data by application builders — using no-/low-code tools — can use data, predictions, and optimization result data from IBM Cloud Pak for Data, helping business users achieve smarter business outcomes by taking optimized actions.

-Data engineers can create data services in IBM Cloud Pak for Data such as Db2, Db2 Warehouse, Postgres, and more to collect data, and can build a catalog of data assets available for data scientists and app builders to use.
+Data engineers can create data services in IBM Cloud Pak for Data such as Db2, Db2 Warehouse, Postgres, etc. to collect data and can build a catalog of data assets available for data scientists and application builders to use.
 Where needed, they can use DataStage flows or other tools to transform data from multiple sources and use data virtualization services.

-Models can be saved and deployed to Spaces, as shown below, to make them available for AI infusion into business processes and applications.
+Models can be saved and deployed to spaces, as shown in the image below, to make them available for AI infusion into business processes and applications.
 The deployed model can then be called via the model deployment REST API.

 Building data and AI applications with Palantir for IBM Cloud Pak for Data

 From here, ontology managers can navigate to the Palantir UI to define and manage Palantir ontologies, integrating data from IBM Cloud Pak for Data.
-Application builders can navigate to the Palantir UI to build apps using ontologies and connecting ML models from IBM Cloud Pak for Data to integrate predictions into applications.
-Once in the Palantir UI, they can integrate AI models from IBM Cloud Pak for Data into Palantir apps via Manage models and can integrate data from IBM Cloud Pak for Data into a Palantir ontology via Manage ontology.
+Application builders can navigate to the Palantir UI to build apps using ontologies and connecting machine learning models from IBM Cloud Pak for Data to integrate predictions into applications.
+Once in the Palantir UI, they can integrate AI models from IBM Cloud Pak for Data into Palantir apps (Manage models) and can integrate data from IBM Cloud Pak for Data into a Palantir ontology (Manage ontology).

-Building on the business-oriented ontology data model, application builders can create a range of apps by selecting relevant business objects and creating application views, forms, and dashboards on top.
-To integrate an ML model from IBM Cloud Pak for Data, the app builder uses the import model function to browse Spaces and model deployments from IBM Cloud Pak for Data and pick the appropriate model to use and connect to.
+Building on the business-oriented ontology data model, application builders can create a range of apps by selecting relevant business objects and creating application views, forms, dashboards, etc. on top.
+To integrate a machine learning model from IBM Cloud Pak for Data, the application builder uses the import model function to browse spaces and model deployments from IBM Cloud Pak for Data and pick the appropriate model to use and connect to.

 Application builders can map model parameters and ontology object attributes, so that the model will get the right input, and the output of the model can be stored back to the ontology.

-As a result, the new Model Objective that wraps the AI model from IBM Cloud Pak for Data becomes available for use by Palantir apps.
-Application builders can now use the Model Objective to integrate predictions from the AI model from IBM Cloud Pak or Data into their apps.
+As a result, the new model objective that wraps the AI model from IBM Cloud Pak for Data becomes available for use by Palantir apps.
+Application builders can use the model objective to integrate predictions from the AI model from IBM Cloud Pak or Data into their app.

-IBM Cloud Pak for Data together with Palantir can be installed on the same underlying Red Hat OpenShift cluster with single sign-n (SSO).
-Application builders, data scientists, and data engineers can log into IBM Cloud Pak for Data, showing what is relevant to them.
+IBM Cloud Pak for Data together with Palantir can be installed on the same underlying Red Hat OpenShift cluster with single sign-on (SSO).
+Application builders, data scientists, and data engineers can log in to the IBM Cloud Pak for Data home page, showing what is relevant to them.

-App builders will find a new Applications card on the IBM Cloud Pak for Data page to navigate to Palantir ontology management and Palantir applications.
-In defining an ontology, Palantir ontology management uses IBM Cloud Pak for Data catalog REST APIs to let the user find and pick data assets, and map them into the ontology.
+Application builders will find a new applications card on the IBM Cloud Pak for Data home page to navigate to Palantir ontology management and Palantir applications.
+In defining an ontology, Palantir ontology management uses IBM Cloud Pak for Data Catalog REST APIs to let the user find and pick data assets from the catalog and map them into the ontology.
 This enables the translation from technical column names to business-oriented terms in the ontology to achieve a business user-friendly data model.
 As a result, the referenced data is synchronized from data sources into the Palantir ontology storage.
 Additionally, this is indexed into the ontology’s search index to make it available for low-latency queries and searches by apps without pressuring source data services with unnecessary application-induced workload.
 It is important to have enough file system volume size available for data ingested, plus the search index to enable search over the ingested data.

-Application builders use the Palantir app builder tools to create and customize app UIs that consist of object type views that can be filtered and searched, object page views, dashboards, and more.
-They operate on top of the Palantir Ontology REST API.
+Application builders use the Palantir app builder tools to create and customize app UIs that consist of object type views that can be filtered and searched, object page views, dashboards, etc. They operate on top of the Palantir ontology REST API.
 Optionally, apps can include elements of workflow and low code to extend application logic.

-The integration of Palantir app builder tools with ML models deployed in IBM Cloud Pak for Data Spaces uses REST APIs to browse Spaces and model deployments and let the application builder pick the model deployments to integrate into their app.
-Ontology data attributes are mapped to input parameters of the model, and model scoring output values are mapped to result data that the app can include in its UI.
-When it’s live at runtime, the app can display data, along with relevant predictions, by using an application ID to invoke the model scoring REST API to in turn invoke the model that runs on IBM Cloud Pak for Data.
-For this to work, the ID to be used to invoke models from the Palantir app needs to previously have been granted access to the apace in which the model is deployed.
+The integration of Palantir app builder tools with machine learning models deployed in IBM Cloud Pak for Data spaces uses space REST APIs to browse spaces and model deployments and let the application builder pick the model deployments to integrate into their app.
+Ontology data attributes are mapped to input parameters of the model, and model scoring output values are mapped to result data the app can include in its UI.
+When live at runtime, the app can display data along with relevant predictions by using an application ID to invoke the model scoring REST API to invoke the model that runs on IBM Cloud Pak for Data.
+For this to work, the ID to be used to invoke models from the Palantir app needs to previously have been granted access to the space in which the model is deployed.